This post got so long it has been divided into two sections :

 Control the speed

-Sew on a piece of paper.
+Sew on a piece of paper, without thread in the machine.

 Put the paper between the presser foot and foot plate.